HatefDastour/hatefdastour.github.io/README.md

 ## 👤 About

 **Dr. Hatef Dastour**
-Assistant Teaching Professor of Data Science and Analytics | AI Faculty Fellow
-University of Missouri, Columbia
+Assistant Teaching Professor of Data Science and Analytics University of Missouri, Columbia

 **Academic Background:**